-If an instructor grants an incomplete for a course, the instructor and student must agree on a date in which the coursework will be completed.
+If an instructor grants an incomplete for a course, the instructor and student must agree on a date on which the coursework will be completed.
 This date must be no later than the last day of the exam period of the following semester.
-It is the student’s responsibility to make sure a grade is submitted by the agreed upon date.
-The instructor is not required to submit a grade for the course after the agreed upon date.
+It is the student’s responsibility to make sure a grade is submitted by the agreed-upon date.
+The instructor is not required to submit a grade for the course after the agreed-upon date.
 The mark of incomplete (IN) is not a final grade.
 Therefore, if a final grade is not submitted by this date, the mark of IN will revert to UW (Unofficial Withdrawal), and the credits in the course will be forfeited.
 Note that students cannot be certified for graduation with a notation of incomplete (IN) on their transcript.
 All grades must be final in order for a student to graduate.

-Any student who believes that his/her situation warrants the granting of "IN" must follow this process:
+Any student who believes that their situation warrants the granting of "IN" must follow this process:

 1. Students will initiate the Incomplete process by speaking with the instructor and securing instructor approval.

 2. The student will complete the Application for Incomplete and upload the instructor’s approval by the last day of the final exam period.

 3. The student will be contacted and counseled by their SIPA Advising Dean.
 The Advising Dean will approve and post the grading notation of Incomplete.

 4. After the Application for Incomplete is received by OSA, the student should meet with their Advising Dean or Program Director.
-OSA approves and posts the grading notation of Incomplete after receiving the completed form from the student.
+OSA approves and posts the Incomplete grading notation after receiving the student's completed form.